elucian/bee/syntax/structure.md

 * A driver can include several libraries;
 * A driver can execute multiple aspects;
 * A library can be included in another library;
-* An aspect can not be included in a library;
-* Global variables are shared between driver an aspects;
-* One aspect instance is identified by aspect qualifier;

 ## Declarations